 Description The Australian College of Midwives and the National Health and Medical Research Council (NHMRC) provide guidelines to assist midwives to recognise when to refer or consult with other midwives or health care practitioners, as well as collaborative care arrangements.
-This unit provides students with the knowledge to collaborate with all health professionals.
+This subject provides students with the knowledge to collaborate with all health professionals.
 This includes assessing procedures for managing obstetric emergencies; transferring women or newborns; assessing referral pathways; and caring for bereaved families.

 School Nursing & Midwifery

 Students must be enrolled in 4684 Bachelor of Midwifery.

 On successful completion of this subject, students should be able to:

 1. Identify emerging and escalating situations that may require referral or additional care and discuss the referral processes and requirements.

 2. Analyse and discuss transfer policies and procedures for women and neonates; the various methods of transfer; and the implications for women and their families.

 3. Describe the role of the midwife as part of a collaborative team in transferring and receiving women and /or neonates to or from another health centre or hospital.